Is OCD Treatable?

 In addition to CBT and medications, other treatment options for OCD include:

 • Family therapy: This is a type of therapy that involves the person with OCD and their family members.
-It can help family members understand the disorder and how to support their loved one.
+It can help family members understand the disorder and how to support their loved ones.

 • Group therapy: This is a type of therapy that involves a group of people with OCD who meet regularly to discuss their experiences and support each other.